contains the active ingredient meloxicam

 Things you must do

-any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.
+Tell any other doctors, dentists, and pharmacist who treat you that you are taking

 Things you must not do

-Do not take your medicine to treat any other condition unless your doctor tells you to.
+Do not use Moxicam to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Be careful driving or operating machinery until you know how meloxicam affects you.
+Be careful driving or operating machinery until you know how Moxicam affects you.